Exiv2/exiv2/contrib/cmake/msvc/ReadMe.txt

       --build     Build the code
-      --static    Build and link static libraries and programs --unicode   Build UNICODE path support
+      --static    Build and link static libraries and programs --dll       Build DLLs (not static libraries)
+      --unicode   Build UNICODE path support
-      --nls       Build with Natural Language Support
+      --ascii     Do not build UNICODE path support --nls       Build with Natural Language Support
       --webready  Build and Link the webready feature --video     Build and link video support
       --samples   Include samples in projects
+      --debug     Build debug   (shorthand for --config Debug) --release   Build release (shorthand for --config Release)

-      Option/values (See section 9 below)
+      Option/values (See section 10 below)
       --zlib      zlib-1.2.8
       --expath    expat-2.1.0
       --curl      curl-7.44.0
       --libssh    libssh-0.7.2

       Other build key/value pairs:
-      --config     Release | Debug (shorthand = --release --debug) --generator  The script default is almost always correct and is passed as -G "Generator" to CMake --work       The "work" directory in which the build will be performed (see 4 below) --bash       Path to bash.exe to be used when --test is specified.
+      --config     Release | Debug
+      --generator  The script default is almost always correct and is passed as -G "Generator" to CMake --work       The "work" directory in which the build will be performed (see 4 below) --bash       Path to bash.exe to be used when --test is specified.

  5 What gets built?
-   The build is performed in  work_Config
-   The output is generated in dist
+   The build is performed in  work_Config (for example work_Release) The output is generated in dist
                               dist\..mumble..\bin contains *.exe and *.dll files
                               dist\..mumble..\lib contains *.lib files